-- 4.3 20% discretionary rate relief can be awarded where the ratepayer is entitled to the mandatory rate relief and where: - where the property is occupied and used to provide a service or benefit to the local community, - is open to all the community, - the ratepayer is able to demonstrate they would sustain financial hardship if the rate relief was not awarded - it is reasonable for the Council to do so, having regard to the interests of local council tax payers

-The following will not be eligible for a discretionary award:

-- charity shops,

-- private and independent schools

-- Housing Associations
+- 4.3 Where the rateable value is £12,000 or less and the ratepayer would otherwise be entitled to small business rate relief, we will award 20% discretionary rate relief. - Where the rateable value is £12,000 or less and the rate payer would not be otherwise be entitled to small business rate relief, or, where the rateable value is more than £12,000, up to 20% discretionary rate relief can be awarded where the ratepayer is entitled to the mandatory rate relief and where: - the property is occupied and used to provide a service or benefit to the local community, - the property is open to all the community, - the ratepayer is able to demonstrate they would sustain financial hardship if the rate relief was not awarded, and - it is reasonable for the Council to do so, having regard to the interests of local council tax payers - 4.5 Where the ratepayer is included in 4.1 (c) they will not be entitled to discretionary rate relief.
+In addition, the following will also not be eligible for a discretionary award: - charity shops, - private and independent schools - Housing Associations

-- 4.4 Discretionary Rate Relief awards will be subject to the following review periods: - (a) Every 5 years where the annual value of the discretionary rate relief award is more than £1.500 - (b) Every 3 years where the annual value of the discretionary rate relief award is less than £1,500
+- 4.6 Discretionary Rate Relief awards will be subject to the following review periods: - (a) Every 5 years where the annual value of the discretionary rate relief award is less than £1,500 - (b) Every 3 years where the annual value of the discretionary rate relief award is £1,500 or more